Florida Name Lookup and Registration for Your Florida Corporation

 All FL Registered Corporations Must Have a Unique Name

-Your Florida Corporation Name Must Not Be Confusable With Another Business Name
+Your FL Corporation Name Must Not Be Confusable With Another Business Name

 Your Florida Corporation Name Must Contain Certain Words

 The name of your business typically needs to contain the words “Corporation,” “Incorporated” or “Limited,” normally at the end of the name.
 These suffixes can be abbreviated.